hasanmoudud/geocompr/main.md

 ## Interactive maps

-If static and animated maps breathe life into geographic datasets, interactive maps allow them to take-on a life of their own.
+Static and animated maps can breathe life into geographic datasets.
+Interactive maps can take reader participation to a whole new level, providing results with a life of their own that can be explored in myriad ways.
 Interactivity can take many forms, including the appearance of popup messages when users click or mouse-over geographic features and maps dynamically linked to non-geographic plots.^[
 A good example of such a dynamically linked visualisation is a map of Nigeria linked to a bar chart of fertility rates by Kyle Walker, published on [Twitter](https://twitter.com/kyle_e_walker/status/985948444966768641) and (for the source code) as a GitHub [Gist](https://gist.github.com/walkerke/5fe9a198a30270e2fcb8120a7fc8242a).
 ]